industrial-edge/jenkins-cicd/docs/pipeline.md

 8) Select branch you want your pipeline build from.

 9) Click Apply & Save.
-Your Pipeline is succesfully created!
+Your Pipeline is successfully created!

 <img src="graphics/create_pipeline.gif" width="1000"/>